naogify/wp-simple-spreadsheet-fetcher-for-google/readme.txt

 == How to use ==

 1. Create the api key.
 For more detail.
 Please refer to [https://developers.google.com/sheets/api/quickstart/js#step_1_turn_on_the](https://developers.google.com/sheets/api/quickstart/js#step_1_turn_on_the).
-2. Turn on Get shareable link.
+2. Get Spreadsheet ID.
 For more detail.
+Please refer to [https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id](https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id)
+3. Move to the settings page from side menu that Plugins > WP Simple Google Sheets Fetcher.
+4. Enter your API key and Spreadsheet ID in form.
+5. Turn on Get shareable link.
+For more detail.
 Please refer to [https://support.google.com/drive/answer/2494822#link_sharing](https://support.google.com/drive/answer/2494822#link_sharing)
-3. Get Spreadsheet ID.
-For more detail.
-Please refer to [https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id](https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id)
-4. Move to the settings page from side menu that Plugins > WP Simple Google Sheets Fetcher.
-6. Enter your API key and Spreadsheet ID in form.
-7. Choose "Display Google Sheets Data" block at the Widgets category, use side panel to indicate the cell to fetch data.
+6. Choose "Display Google Sheets Data" block at the "WP Simple Spreadsheet Fetcher for Google" category, use side panel to indicate the cell to fetch data.
-8. It will display the data in your post or page.
+7. It will display the data in your post or page.

 == Installation ==